oguzcanyilmazlar/vanillargbtext/README.md

 # How to use
 copy the files under the directory core into your resourcepacks assets/minecraft/shaders/core directory and you should be good to go.
-To make the text rainbow, make the color of the text #FEFEFE(rgb values are 254,254,254)
+To make the text rainbow, make the color of the text #FEFEFE(rgb values are 254,254,254) f.e. the command /tellraw @p {"text":"test","color":"#fefefe"} will give you a rainbow text